 What should you do when batteries run out of juice?

 You CANNOT put batteries in your recycling bin, but you should also not throw them in your trash bin.

-When crushed, batteries can actually cause fires in transit, at the recycling center, or at the landfill.
+When crushed or punctured, batteries can cause fires in transit, at the recycling center or at the landfill.
 Batteries also contain reusable material including zinc, manganese, and steel that can be put back into use if recycled properly.
 Hazardous material could also lead to ground water contamination if they make it to the landfill, although it’s said that the use of mercury in alkaline batteries was phased out in 1996, it’s still a good idea to recycle them.

 Batteries do not fit into any of the single stream categories and can really hurt the recycling process if included in your bin.